pnochisaki/young-inglewood/_content/pages/faq.md

 Here's a quick [video](https://youtu.be/Wro6zD4DOKM).

+### CAN I CANCEL AN ORDER?
+You can cancel an order if it has not shipped yet by emailing us at orders@younginglewood.com

-**IF I STILL HAVE QUESTIONS OR NEED SPECIAL ASSISTANCE, HOW DO I GET IN TOUCH?**
+### IF I STILL HAVE QUESTIONS OR NEED SPECIAL ASSISTANCE, HOW DO I GET IN TOUCH?

 Please email orders@younginglewood.com with any questions or concerns you may have regarding our shipping and return policies.